- LIVING FOR FREE and GIVING

 - Contact Us

-How to live your dream
+How to live your dream in 2018

-Below, I share simple, creative ideas on how to save many thousands of dollars, by becoming a person who freely gives and receives.
+Below, I share simple, creative ideas on how to save many thousands of dollars by becoming a person who freely gives and receives.
 When you do that, your life will change forever.

 Consider your thoughts about life.
-The secret to finding, and then living your dream is simple: follow your excitement, your passion, your heart, what most interests you.
+The secret to finding, and then living your dream is simple: follow your excitement, your passion, your heart and do what most interests you.
 Do what you love - what makes you happy!
 When?
 In each moment of your life.
 Do the best you can, without expectation (why get in the way of miracles?).
 Every one of us can do this.
 When you do, you'll be taken on the grand adventure that is meant for your life.

-If you can’t visualize your passion or can't decide what to do – do this: whenever you're faced with a choice (big or small), about work, health, relationships, travel, money, study – or anything else – grab a pen and write down your choices, your options.
+If you can’t visualize your passion or can't decide what you want to do – do this: whenever you're faced with a choice (big or small), about work, health, relationships, travel, money, study – or anything else – grab a pen and write down your choices, your options.
 All of them.
 Don't judge any as they come to mind.
 Just let the ideas flow, and keep writing.
 Once you have your list, some items will be easy to cross off.
 With only a few left, pick the one that most excites you NOW and do it!

 One point about choices.
 Recently a friend asked me to help him.
 The thing he wanted me to do didn't especially interest me at the time and I considered saying 'No', which I'm very good at if something doesn’t resonate with me.
 However, I did have a strong general interest in helping him.
 So this time I did.
 I felt good that I'd helped and I learned to be more aware about what really interests me.